josdejong/lossless-json/README.md

 Features:

 - No risk of losing numeric information when parsing JSON containing big numbers.
+- Supports circular references.
-- Compatible with the native `JSON.parse` and `JSON.stringify` functions.
+- Compatible with the native `JSON.parse` and `JSON.stringify`.
 - Less then 3kB when minified and gzipped.

-Missing:

-- handle circular dependencies in stringify.

 ## Install